China

 2021

-The Banking on the Belt and Road report introduces a uniquely comprehensive dataset of international development finance.
-With new updates to china.aiddata.org, you can search detailed records for 13,427 projects worth $843 billion across 165 countries in every major world region from 2000 to 2017.
+The Banking on the Belt and Road report introduces a uniquely comprehensive dataset of China's global development finance.
+With new updates to China.AidData.org, you can search detailed records for 13,427 projects worth $843 billion across 165 countries from 2000 to 2017.

-Updates to AidData's China Public Diplomacy Dashboard let users dive into China’s soft power toolkit for 38 countries across Asia and the Pacific.
-With these new updates, you can track its financial diplomacy at the subnational level and access detailed country profiles for a bird's-eye view of China's influence instruments.
+Updates to AidData's China's Global Public Diplomacy Dashboard let users dive into China’s soft power toolkit for 38 countries across Asia and the Pacific.
+With these new updates, you can track China's financial diplomacy at the subnational level and access detailed country profiles for a bird's-eye view of Beijing's influence.

-Co-published with the Center for Global Development, Kiel Institute for the World Economy, and Peterson Institute for International Economics
+Co-published with the Center for Global Development, the Kiel Institute for the World Economy, and the Peterson Institute for International Economics

 Listening to Leaders 20212019